 Generating New Ideas

 So first, you need to take some risks and get out of your comfort zone.
 Second, you need to improve your relationship with your dice.
 And third, you want to generate some new ideas.
 Most coaches look at new ideas and they judge them.
 “That’s a great idea” or “That’s a terrible idea.”
 But it is actually much more nuanced.
 And in fact, the seeds of terrible ideas can grow into truly remarkable plays.

 A good way of approaching this is to look at terrible ideas as interesting opportunities.
 I often recommend aspiring legendary coaches on training to challenge themselves when playing a weaker opponent by coming up with bad ideas and turning them into gold (which is, in short, what playing Stunty is).
 Here is what happens.
 Within about a minute in their game turn, they enter “genius mode” and then spend their last three minutes executing a brilliant play.

 If you look at the best coaches around, the most innovative ones, well, you know what?
 They can all perfectly execute brilliant plays when the odds are against them.
-If other coaches could get in their head and take a look at their thoughts, most would say, “That’s batsh*t crazy!
+If other coaches could get in their heads and take a look at their thoughts, most would say, “That’s batsh*t crazy!
 Where does he get all this?”
 It is true that top-notch competitions are usually played mostly conservatively.
 But when things go awry (as they often do), a legendary coach has trained into generating new ideas on the spot to brilliantly improvise a win out of a defeat.

 Luck is when preparation meets opportunity.
 Bad luck is when lack of preparation meets reality.

 So, yes, sometimes coaches may feel like they are one of Nuffle’s neglected bastards, and sometimes, luck is a lightning bolt that only hits your opponent.
 But the wind is blowing constantly, and if you are willing to take some risks, if you are willing to really push, recognize your luck and approach some bad ideas as interesting opportunities, you will soon also surf on the Winds of Luck.